cole8888/SRNE-Solar-Charge-Controller-Monitor/Arduino-Version/README.md

 In each section change the `247` to `255`.
 Save and restart your Arduino IDE.

-If you already know the address of your charge controller (it is probably `1`) you do not need to make these changes to the library and you should update the Arduino sketch with the appropriate address.
+If you already know the address of your charge controller (it is probably `1`) you do not need to make these changes to the library and you should update the `MODBUS_SLAVE_ADDR` constant in the Arduino sketch with the appropriate address.

 ### Charge controller pinout
 Here is the pinout of the 6P6C connector on the charge controller as indicated by the modbus manual from SRNE.